nathfavour/malaika-backend-server/API-DIRECTIONS/contributions.md

-## Example 1: Create a New Contribution
+Example 1: Create a New Contribution
-Send a POST request to create a new contribution and update project information.

-bash

 bash